 4.40.010 Administrative Rules to Be Adopted

-The Bureau of Development Services is authorized and directed to adopt and administer Administrative Rules implementing this Title, and setting forth the substantive and procedural requirements and fees for an Original Art Mural Permit.
+The Bureau of Development Services is authorized and directed to adopt and administer Administrative Rules implementing this Title and setting forth the substantive and procedural requirements and fees for an Original Art Mural Permit.
 Such fees shall in no event exceed the actual costs of administration.

 4.50.010 Violations.

-It is unlawful to violate any provision of this Title, any Administrative Rules adopted by the Bureau of Development Services pursuant to this Title, or any representations made or conditions or criteria agreed to in an Original Art Mural permit application.
+It is unlawful to violate any provision of this Title, any Administrative Rules adopted by the pursuant to this Title, or any representations made or conditions or criteria agreed to in an Original Art Mural permit application.
 This applies to any applicant for an Original Art Mural permit, to the proprietor of a use or development on which a permitted Original Art Mural is located, or to the owner of the land on which the permitted Original Art Mural is located.
 For the ease of reference in this Title, all of these persons are referred to by the term "operator."

 4.50.020 Notice of Violations.

-The Bureau of Development Services must give written notice of any violation to the operator.
+The must give written notice of any violation to the operator.
 Failure of the operator to receive the notice of the violation does not invalidate any enforcement actions taken by the City.

 4.50.030 Responsibility for Enforcement.

-The regulations of this Title, and the conditions of Original Art Mural permit approvals, shall be enforced by the Director of the Bureau of Development Services pursuant to Chapter 3.30 and Title 22 of the City Code.
+The regulations of this Title, and the conditions of Original Art Mural permit approvals, shall be enforced by of the City Code.